bensenx/bensenx.github.io/_teaching/Fidel.md

 ![fidel](/images/fidel.jpg){:width="500px"}

-Fidel is our machine maintenance technician.
+Fidel is our machine maintenance technician and well as the main employee in door station.
 His ability to observe, assess and resolve is outstanding, no matter whether situational or with a faulty process or machine.
 Fidel’s willingness to speak openly, paired with his eagerness to contribute new and creative tools and methods are a valued asset to our team.
 He is an innovator, an experimenter, a problem solver, and an all-around positive influence to his peers.

 Achievements of Fidel:
 * Maintain the machines and fix issues
 * Develop the way to compete the new units